 How Will a Recession Affect My Portfolio and Investments?

-Though pullbacks may seem alarming, it’s important to recognize that these are usually temporary.
-In 21 of the last 26 years, the U.S. equity markers were positive when they finished, even though the average annual pullback from peak to trough was -15.2%.
-Patiently waiting out a recession is usually the best path forward.
+Though pullbacks may seem alarming, it’s important to recognize that these are usually temporary and often necessary.
+In 21 of the last 26 years, the U.S. equity markets finished positive, even though the average annual pullback was -15.2% intra-year.
+For most, the best strategy for dealing with a market downturn is patiently waiting for the market to recover and not making any rash decisions that causes you miss a recovery.

 How Does This Affect My Financial Plans and Goals?